bhalothia/bhalothia/README.md

 I'm a Systems Engineer based out of Germany.
 I have over a decade of experience working on various phases of SDLC and most prominently in treating Infrastructure as Code and Site Reliability Operations.

-- 👷 I’m currently working on scaling [Sennder](https://www.sennder.com/)'s Infrastructure to meet exponentially growing business growth.
+- 👷 I’m currently working on scaling [Sennder](https://www.sennder.com/)'s Infrastructure to meet exponential business growth.
 - ⚒️ Tech Stack: